-A large part of our other revenue is related to fertilizer trading, usually commodities.
-These fertilizers are traded in large volumes worldwide.
-We have developed a trade, supply and inventory management business that allows us to respond quickly and effectively to the changing fertilizer market in which we operate and profit on these trades.
+SQM also receives income from the commercialization of third-party fertilizers (specialty and commodity).
+These fertilizers are traded in large volumes worldwide and are used as raw material for our specialty mixes or to complement our product portfolio.
+We have developed commercial management, supply, flexibility and inventory management capabilities that allow us to adapt to the changing fertilizer market in which we operate and obtain profits from these transactions.